 - The Book of Mormon – a satirical musical that follows two young Mormon missionaries sent to a remote village in northern Uganda.
 Click for tickets

 2. Hit the shops for some retail therapy

 No winter trip is complete without some Christmas shopping.
-We’ve all had a tough couple of years (thank you COVID) and are in much need of some serious retail therapy!
 Many people visit London for the incredible shopping, which is just as good in the winter months (if not better).

 Some of the most well-known shopping destinations in the city are Oxford Street, Regent’s Street, Bond Street, and Selfridges.

 For some real Christmas cheer, head to Harrods at night to admire their Christmas lights and visit Santa at his grotto.
 Don’t forget to go to Covent Garden too and get a peep of their spectacular Christmas tree, decorations, and ogle at the Christmas windows that have been specially decorated for the holiday season!

 Covent Garden is also a top spot for entertainment, and you’ll find yourself surrounded by some of the world’s best street performers, plus there are always plenty of pop-up events and exhibitions throughout the year, including winter.